 Each year's gain is an individual multiplier of the initial value.
 Each factor is (1 + gain/100, with 15% gain becoming a 1.15x multiplier of value.
 Negative gains use the same method, for example -5.2% is 1 + (-5.2/100) resulting in 0.948x value that year.
 The -1 is subtracting the 1x initial value, to see just the gain portion.
 Or the 1 is added to gain (the 1 is actually 1 x 100, which is 100% of the original initial value), to see the final total value result.
 The amount of "gain" does not include the initial value, but the total value result does.

 Note that a price result does not include dividends or compounding, but a formal Total Return does, including reinvested dividends.
 However, if there were no withdrawals, the final value resulting from the investment is a clear total answer including everything that happened.
 So $50,000 value result from $25,000 invested is a 50000/25000 = 2x gain, pure and simple.
 And it is a (2x - 1x)×100 = 100% gain.
 If a market result that took 10 years, it is (21/10 - 1) x 100 = 7.1773% Annualized Return.
 Meaning, (1 + 0.071773)10 = 2x value would be the same result if it had come from a fixed rate interest source.
 Annualized Return seems a useful way to compare varying market results.
-Annualized gain is the same result, but of a fixed gain rate.
+Annualized Return is the same result, but of a fixed gain rate.

 Or using Method B, (1.15 × 1.235 × 1.104 × 0.948 × 1.121 × 1.20 - 1) × 100 = 99.9535% gain in the six years.

-Note that Percentage Gain formula above (and calculator below) can enter units of either this method (like a 1.15 multiplier) or can use actual values like dollars (for example, if the initial value was $1, the 1.15x gain is $1.15 value).
+Note that Percentage Gain formula above (and calculator below) can enter units of either this method (like a 1.15 multiplier for 15% gain) or can use actual values like dollars (for example, if the initial value was $1, the 1.15x gain is $1.15 value).
 Percentage comparisons compute correctly regardless of the actual value, just meaning, $8 vs $1 or $800 vs $100 is exactly the same percentage as $8,000,000 vs $1,000,000.
 These are 8x or (8-1)×100 = 700% gain.
 The -1 subtracts out the 1x initial investment to show only the gain.
 The gain percentage is not affected by the initial investment value.
 Percent only reflects the degree of difference between Start and Final value.

 Annualized meaning AS IF this result were from the same fixed gain every year that would produce the same result.
 The first +1 adds the initial amount to compute gain, and the final -1 subtracts it to show just the gain, instead of the final total money amount.
 Again, if the final gain period is negative, like -8.2% over 6 years, still use 1 + (-8.2/100) which is (0.9181/6 - 1) × 100 = -1.4158% annualized.